ren-yamanashi/eslint-plugin-aws-cdk/docs/rules/require-props-default-doc.md

 import { IBucket } from "aws-cdk-lib/aws-s3";

 interface MyConstructProps {
-  // ✅ `@default` JSDoc comment for optional property /**
+  // ✅ JSDoc comment including a `@default` tag for the optional property.
+  /**
-   * @default - No S3 bucket
+   * @default - No S3 bucket is associated.
    */
   readonly bucket?: IBucket;
 }

-// ✅ This rule does not apply to interfaces that are not Props interface Config {
+// ✅ This rule does not apply to general interfaces that are not Construct Props. interface Config {
   readonly bucket?: IBucket;
 }